Bringing Peace, Love and Dairy to the World

 Jennifer Lynn Bice, Owner

-Redwood Hill Farm is owned and operated by Jennifer along with 57 dedicated employees.
-Promoting the benefits of goat milk products and developing a genetics program of excellence remain her top priorities, and this commitment has positioned Redwood Hill at the forefront of the dairy goat industry.
-Jennifer's expertise crafting fine goat milk products gave her an extensive background in creating products for sensitive stomachs.
-She knew that many people out there were lactose intolerant and searching for options.
+Redwood Hill Farm® is owned and operated by Jennifer along with 57 dedicated employees.
+Promoting the benefits of goat milk products and developing a genetics program of excellence remain her top priorities, and this commitment has positioned Redwood Hill Farm at the forefront of the dairy goat industry.
+Jennifer’s expertise crafting fine goat milk products gave her an extensive background in creating products for sensitive stomachs.
+She knew that many people were lactose intolerant and searching for options.
 This gave her the motivation to provide these people with more choices.
-She knew lactose free dairy yogurt and kefir would have a strong niche, just like her goat's milk products.
-That is how her pride and joy, Redwood Hill Farm, gave birth to Green Valley Organics.
+She knew lactose free dairy yogurt, kefir and sour cream would have a strong niche, just like her goat’s milk products.
+That is how her pride and joy, Redwood Hill Farm & Creamery, gave birth to Green Valley Organics.

 Satisfying & Sustainable

-Quality and sustainability have remained Jennifer's guiding principles throughout the years.
-The most recent example is a new 2,548 panel solar energy system encompassing nearly two acres of roof space on the creamery that offsets the projected energy needs of the facility.
-Redwood Hill Farm also holds the distinction of being the first goat dairy in the United States to be Certified Humane®, which is considered the gold standard in third-party certification for humane animal treatment.
+Quality and sustainability have remained Jennifer’s guiding principles throughout the years.
+The most recent example is a 2,548 panel solar energy system encompassing nearly two acres of roof space on the creamery.
+The goat dairy farm is 100% solar powered.
+Redwood Hill Farm also holds the distinction of being the first goat dairy in the United States to be Certified Humane® by Humane Farm Animal Care®, which is considered the gold standard in third-party certification for humane animal treatment.
 From artisan cheeses consistently awarded in national competitions, to superior goat milk yogurt and kefir, to a dairy goat breeding program that has brought her national acclaim, Jennifer remains true to her vision of providing a satisfying and sustainable lifestyle for the farm, the goats and all of her employees.

-Her goats are consistent award winners at shows throughout the country, and Jennifer was named Premier Breeder by the American Dairy Goat Association (ADGA) at its 2012 National Show, for the 6th time.
+Her goats are consistent award winners at shows throughout the country, and Jennifer was named Premier Breeder by the American Dairy Goat Association (ADGA) at its 2012 National Show.
 She has served as a dairy goat judge throughout the United States and Canada for more than 31 years and holds the distinct honor of being selected to judge the ADGA National Show seven times.
-Jennifer is chair of the Judges Training Committee and serves on various ADGA committees such as Linear Appraisal, Products, and Annual Meeting.
-She is a past board member of the American Cheese Society (ACS) and was inducted into the ACS Academy of Cheese in 2011 as one of the 8 pioneers of artisan goat cheese in the U.S. She currently serves on the Scholarship Committee.
+Jennifer is chair of the Judge’s Training Committee and serves on various ADGA committees such as Linear Appraisal, Products, and Annual Meeting.
+She is a past board member of the American Cheese Society (ACS) and was inducted into the ACS Academy of Cheese in 2011 as one of the 8 pioneers of artisan goat cheese in the U.S. She currently serves on the scholarship committee.

 A Global Perspective